 You run the risk of not being compensated for future medical expenses if you accept a settlement offer without having access to an attorney that can accurately value your case.
 When you get a settlement, you give up the right to pursue any further legal action against the other party.

+How many slip and fall cases go to trial?
 Most people are caught off guard by slip and fall accidents, causing serious injuries.
 It is also possible that the accident may result in injuries that may result in medical expenses and a lack of employment opportunities.
 It is important to remember that you do not have to bear all these expenses, even if you wonder whether slip and fall cases are difficult to win.
 Most slip-and-fall cases do not proceed to trial; however, if an experienced lawyer represents you, you are more likely to receive a fair settlement.